dthaler/iftype-reg/draft-thaler-iftype-reg.md

 flavors of Ethernet (ethernetCsmacd(6), iso88023Csmacd(7), fastEther(62), etc.),
 typically because they were registered by multiple vendors.  {{?RFC3635}}
-then deprecated all but ethernetCsmacd(6), since using different values was seen as problematic since all were functionally similar.
+then deprecated all but ethernetCsmacd(6), since using different values was seen as problematic because all were functionally similar.

 As another example, the Teredo tunnel protocol {{?RFC4380}} encapsulates packets over UDP, and a udp(8) tunnelType value was defined in {{?RFC2667}},